-Nova Scotia's Department of Communities, Culture, Tourism and Heritage offers financial support to Indigenous communities for projects that preserve and promote cultural heritage, support community development, and enhance the sustainability and vitality of Indigenous

-The Original Original mark of excellence assures visitors of a quality tourism experience.
+- Nova Scotia's Department of Communities, Culture, Tourism and Heritage offers financial support to Indigenous communities for projects that preserve and promote cultural heritage, support community development, and enhance the sustainability and vitality of Indigenous cultures. - ◆ The Original Original mark of excellence assures visitors of a quality tourism experience.
 It is displayed by businesses that offer products and services that are truly authentic and that have been accredited by the Indigenous Tourism Association of Canada (ITAC).
 Businesses accredited to use The Original Original mark of excellence will be given priority treatment in ITAC's marketing programs and will have access to exclusive development and marketing opportunities.
-You may wish to look into this accreditation as the culmination of your business

-The Canada Council for the Arts provides support to Indigenous artists, groups, and arts organizations through dedicated funding that respects, supports, and acknowledges the unique cultural, creative, and artistic expressions of Indigenous peoples in Canada.
-This support encompasses a wide range of initiatives, including grants for individual artists, community projects, and organizational development, aimed at fostering the growth and visibility of

-Arts Nova Scotia provides grants that can be accessed by Indigenous artists and business

-Non-Indigenous-specific additional tools and resources can also be found at the end of this document.
+You may wish to look into this accreditation as the culmination of your business readiness. - ◆ The Canada Council for the Arts provides support to Indigenous artists, groups, and arts organizations through dedicated funding that respects, supports, and acknowledges the unique cultural, creative, and artistic expressions of Indigenous peoples in Canada.
+This support encompasses a wide range of initiatives, including grants for individual artists, community projects, and organizational development, aimed at fostering the growth and visibility of Indigenous arts and cultures in both national and international arenas. - ♦ Arts Nova Scotia provides grants that can be accessed by Indigenous artists and business owners. - Non-Indigenous-specific additional tools and resources can also be found at the end of this document.